CP1404/Practicals/prac_01/README.md

 total before the amount is displayed on the screen.

 **Sample output:**
-The output should look something like belof (**bold text** represents user input).
+The output should look like the sample below (where **bold text** represents user input).
-This uses string formatting to set the currency to 2 decimal places.
+This uses f-string formatting to set the currency to 2 decimal places.

+> [!NOTE]
+> Whenever we provide sample output, it is a requirement that your solution matches it.

 <pre>
 Number of items: <strong>3</strong>